ARPL-c-63h/haskell-for-readers/haskell-for-readers.md

 From this documentation you will also find links labeled “Source” that take you to the definition of a type or function in the source code, in a syntax-highlighted and crosslinked presentation of the source.

-Relatedly, you can also effectively search for functions with a certain type, using type-based search engine like [Hoogle](https://www.haskell.org/hoogle/) or [Hayoo](http://hayoo.fh-wedel.de/).
-These can also be set-up in house to index your private code base.

 Code structure small and large
 ==============================

-The next big topic we need to learn is how programmers structure their code.
+The next big topic we need to learn about are the ways with which the programmer structures the code.
 This happens on multiple levels

  * in a function: intermediate results are named, local helper functions are defined.
- * within a file: functions, type signatures, and documentation fragments are arranged.
+ * within a file: functions, type signatures, and documentation is arranged.
- * within a project (library, package): code is spread out in different files, and imported from other files.
+ * within a project (library, package): code is spread out in different files,and imported from other files.
  * between projects: packages are versioned, equipped with meta-data, and depend on each other.